Forrest Stonedahl

 For more information on MAgICS, see:

-• Stonedahl, F., Wilkerson-Jerde, M. & Wilensky, U. (in press).
+• Stonedahl, F., Wilkerson-Jerde, M. & Wilensky, U. (2011).
 MAgICS: Toward a Multi-Agent Introduction to Computer Science.
 In M. Beer, M. Fasli, & D. Richards (Eds.), Multi-Agent Systems for Education and Interactive Entertainment: Design, Use and Experience.
 IGI Global.

 [ pdf ]